The Investor’s Dual Dilemma

 It’s a Rock and a Hard Place Scenario

-Low interest rates punish savers, forcing them to stretch for income and risk principal.
-But when rates rise, bond values will be eroded.
-On the one hand, truly “safe” bonds pay a paltry yield that doesn’t even cover inflation, on the other, higher yielding bonds act more like equities when markets are in turmoil.
+Elevated and sticky inflation coupled with Fed rate cuts rates punish savers, forcing them to stretch for income and risk principal.
+Meanwhile, if long-term U.S. bond yields rise, their price (account value) will be eroded.
+On the other hand, higher-yielding bonds act more like equities when markets are in turmoil.

 Did You Know?